 Go to the homepage https://precisionrun.com/

 From fashion – to sports.
 Just glancing at the initial page should be enough to feel motivated to set a record.
 All this is about the Precision Run project, which brings together running fans in league tables and communities.
-When developing the site, Area 17, a Paris-based studio, decided to derive inspiration from sports advertising and animate the promo posters into videos on the web site.
+When developing the site, Area 17, a Paris-based studio, derived inspiration from sports advertising and animate the promo posters into videos.

 There are also images, made in the maximum size, large-scale, in bright filters, capturing the process of running training.
 And the third forte of the website is the typography: the same large-scale variations of thick, wide, and solid, like running shoes, fonts.